 How is gum disease treated?

 To treat gum disease the hygienist will remove tartar under the gumline.
 This is accomplished through a specialized deep cleaning procedure, called Scaling and Root Planing.
 Scaling and Root Planing will be completed while the area is numb so you will be totally comfortable throughout the visit.
 Once numb, the hygienist will carefully remove tartar using specialized instruments and may disinfect the gum pockets using a laser.
 She will also give you individualized home care instructions to ensure the areas remain clean and can heal optimally.
 After 4-6 weeks, the hygienist will reassess your gum tissue to make sure satisfactory improvements to gum health have occurred.
 In more advanced cases of periodontal disease, further surgical therapy may be recommended.

 Monday - Thursday: 8:00am - 5:00pm

-We strive to see patients experiencing a dental emergency the day that they call.
+We strive to see patients experiencing a dental emergency the same day they call.

 We offer a 24/7 Call Service so you can call anytime: (402) 397-6453.